VantaInc/eslint-plugin-vanta/README.md

 # eslint-plugin-vanta

 Custom ESLint rules for Vanta.
-The TypeScript rules assume the existence of certain primitives, like the `Maybe` type – and may not be useful to codebases other than Vanta's.
+The TypeScript rules assume the existence of certain primitives, like the `Maybe` type, and may not be useful to codebases other than Vanta's.
 The GraphQL rules enforce various invariants described in our GraphQL style guide.

 # Style guide